vrootic/portfolio/_posts/2017-07-28-python-crawler-example-1.md

 <figcaption class="caption">Result Example</figcaption>
 <br/>

-From this code, I got 10 only jobs list on my terminal.
+From this code, I got only 10 jobs listed on my terminal.
 There must be something wrong, and then I realized I only parsed **one page**.

 Next part, I would use generator to generate different url.